tidehackathon/team-ssscip-lab/README.md

 Replace <Google Safe Browsing API key> with your own API key, which you can get from the Google Cloud Console.

 ## Run the script!

+# Description of the PYTHON API

+    This script uses the Tweepy library to search for tweets on Twitter based on a search query, and analyzes the sentiment, complexity, informality, and other attributes of each tweet.
+The script then sends the analyzed data to an ElasticSearch server for storage.
+    The script uses several libraries, including datetime, requests, tweepy, time, textstat, re, wordnet, nltk, textblob, cmudict, TfidfVectorizer, spacy, SentimentIntensityAnalyzer, pysafebrowsing, json, tensorflow, and tensorflow_text.
+    The main part of the script iterates through each tweet returned by the Twitter search, and extracts the text, screen name, and other relevant information from the tweet.
+It then calculates various metrics for the tweet, including sentiment score, complexity, informality, and more.
+Finally, it sends the analyzed data to an ElasticSearch server for storage.